Imprints of a galactic environment on TDEs: Suppressed peaks, shallower decays and late-time rebrightening episodes: Extended TDE Model

-To make our model more scalable and broadly applicable, we shift to a set of dimensionless quantities.
+To make calculations simpler, we shift to a set of dimensionless quantities listed in Table \ref{tab:nd}.
 Physical variables are normalized using the Sun’s radius and mass as reference scales.
 Time is normalized via

 and density by

 From here on, all equations are written in this dimensionless variables.

 By recasting Equations \eqref{eq:vc}, \eqref{eq:period}, and \eqref{eq:energy} using these variables, we derive expressions for the dimensionless orbital period and specific energy.
 Table \ref{tab:orb} summarizes these results for the three finite galactic potentials that we consider in our analysis (Hernquist, Jaffe, and Plummer), along with the purely Keplerian case of an isolated black hole for reference.